 This course introduces and guilds upon concepts necessary for sound judgement in the use of chemical agents.
 Students will learn principles of safe and accurate medication administration.
 The nursing process guidelines are incorporated to assist in the attainment of knowledge and skills related to medication therapy.
-Included in discussions are concepts underlying the medical uses of medications pharmacodynamics, including pharmacokinetics and pharmacotherapeutics.
+Included in discussions are concepts underlying the medical uses of medications including pharmacodynamics, pharmacokinetics and pharmacotherapeutics.
 Upon successful completion of this course, students will understand principles of safe medication administration and use of chemical agents.
-Prerequisite: NUR 166